chunrapeepat/inscribed/docs/export-options.md

 Create an iframe embed code in **“slider template format”** to embed everywhere.
 Recommended for visualizing some ideas or process e.g. algorithm.

    <img src="./imgs/example-slider-template-embed.gif" width="60%" alt="Example Slider Template Embed">

+### Get Shareable Link

+Generate a direct shareable link from your Gist URL for easy sharing.
+This option provides a simple URL that can be shared via email, chat, or social media without embedding.